FYI: You’re running out of time to save on Apple's AirPods Pro and more

 Shop TODAY is editorially independent.
 Our editors selected these deals and items because we think you will enjoy them at these prices.
 If you purchase something through our links, we may earn a commission.
 Pricing and availability are accurate as of publish time.
 Learn more about Shop TODAY.

 Whether you're shopping for yourself or checking people off your holiday list this Cyber Monday, we found the ultimate deal.
-Apple AirPods are a popular choice among wireless headphone users but rarely go on sale — but we found a deep discount at major retailers like Best Buy and Target.
+Apple AirPods are a popular choice among wireless headphone users and rarely go on sale — but we found a deep discount at major retailers like Best Buy and Target.
+But it won't last long.
+Time is running out as the day comes to a close, so if you want to take advantage of these deals, you should act fast!

 Best places to find Cyber Monday AirPods deals